adrianolmedo/genesis/README.md

 # Practice RESTful API in Go

-My first prototype of RESTful API written in Go based in [Dao Pattern](https://github.com/adrianolmedo/design-patterns/tree/main/go/dao-pattern).
-Whit persistence to MySQL and Postgres.
+My first prototype of RESTful API written in Go whit persistence to MySQL or Postgres.

 ## TO-DO